The Hanging Tree

 Note: Conflicting hanging dates for several of these persons have been published over the years.

-The tree was chopped down in 1875 by the man who then owned the lot, Methodist minister W. M. Shippen.
+The tree was chopped down in 1875 by the man who then owned the lot, Methodist minister William Castlebury Shippen (1829-1911).
 He likely cut it down not because he objected to its past function, but because it was leaning and threatened to topple onto his barn.
 According to newspaper accounts, a crowd gathered at the site after word spread that the tree had been felled.
 Some who gathered expressed to Shippen their dislike for what he had done, explaining they had wanted the tree left standing to serve as an object lesson to potential lawbreakers.
 Shippen allowed people to take away pieces of the tree as souvenirs, which many did.
+Two of those souvenir splinters are in the collection of the Montana Historical Society in Helena, as seen below.

 Thanks to Helena historian Charleen Spalding for her help in plotting the location of the tree on the satellite photo above.